asifkd012020/open-itg-aws_runbooks/cloud9/Runbook.md

    **Step 4:** Select the appropriate EC2 *"Instance Type"* and *"Platform"*.

    **Step 5:** Select the appropriate VPC that was deployed as per the [VPC Runbook](https://github.com/open-itg/aws_runbooks/blob/master/vpc/RUNBOOK.md), for private internal networks.
 Thereafter select the appropriate *"Subnet"* that we will deploy into, this should have been deployed with the VPC.
-One will also need a **Nat Gateway** deployed and secured by the Network Engineering team, this is so that the Private Subnet will be able to communicate outbound to the actual Cloud9 Service.<br>
+One will also need a **NAT Gateway** deployed and secured by the Network Engineering team, this is so that the Private Subnet will be able to communicate outbound to download libraries, IDE updates and to run Lambda Functions.
+Egress trafffic should also be limited with the use of Deny by Default Security Group, with rules only allowing access to required destinations.<br>
    <img src="/docs/img/cloud9/step5.png" width="600"><br>

    **Step 6:** Review the configuration and ceploy the Cloud9 Instance.<br>